ikossaczky/ikossaczky.github.io/docs/_posts/2020-12-27-building-tf-custom-ops-for-custom-tensorflow-and-python-versions.md

     'tensorflow >= 1.15.0',
 ]
 ```
 (or other version that you have installed).
+This is not needed if you use my fork of the repo and TF version >=1.15.
 6. Finally, following the [custom op repo][custom-op-repo], build the package.
 At first, execute:
    ```
    cd /custom-op